jfischoff/jfischoff.github.io/data/blog/neural-networks-are-for-hacking.md

 Neural networks, which are differentialable pipelines of linear and simple monotonic non-linear functions, are exploding in utility, in part because programmers can try out different pipelines without having to apply difficult mathematical reasoning.

-Neural networks libraries, like `pytorch` make it easy to compose pipelines and get an intuitive sense for what problems they can solve, even without completely understanding the theory.
-Neural networks are for hacking, they're not for precise mathematical reasoning, as their academic treatments might lead one to believe.

-What we are seeing now, is similar to what happened in the 80s and 90s.
-Neural networks are escaping the Ivory Tower.
-You can become a good deep learning practitioner by trying things.
-If it appears to work, you can see if it works in a wider class of tests.
-Maybe it works well enough to make money.

-Neural networks compete in the same space as Bayesian methods, which are more limited because of how expensive the computation is.
-Again, we lose a deep understanding of what our programs will do, but we can solve nearly unimaginable number of problems well enough.
+What we are seeing now, is similar to what happened in the 80s and 90s and again something is being lost.
+We can't get the mathematical certainity we can from Bayesian, we lose a deep understanding of what our programs will do, but we can solve nearly unimaginable number of problems well enough.

 ## FAFO